Jyoti-kumari55/SMP-frontend/README.md

 - Like count updated in real time.

 __4. Edit ✏️  & Delete Post__ 🗑️
-- Post owner can edit and delete their posts by clicking on the edit and delete icon.
+- Post owner can edit and delete their posts by clicking on the edit and delete buttons.
-- Editing post, click on the edit icon, it opens a text box.
+- Editing post, click on the edit button, which opens a text box.

 __5. User Profile__  👤
-- Clicking on profile button, user can see their details.
+- Clicking on the profile button, user can see their details.
-- Click on edit button, which opens a form for editable details.
+- Click on the edit button, which opens a form for editable details.
 - User can edit their details (bio, username, password, profile image and cover image).

 __6. Follow/Unfollow__ 🔄